-With this one pithy comment, Virgil Abloh – the brains behind one of the most lauded street style brands, Off-White – inadvertently touches on an issue that haunts every panel discussion and every magazine article about fast fashion and price points: Are ethically produced clothes a privilege for the wealthy?
+With this one pithy comment, Virgil Abloh – the brains behind lauded street style brand, Off-White – inadvertently touches on an issue that haunts every panel discussion and every magazine article about fast fashion and price points: are ethically produced clothes a privilege for the wealthy?
 Should people with limited disposable income really be expected to pay more for clothes just to avoid buying cheap stuff that’s bad for the planet?
-And after all of these questions, are we left with one unavoidable one: Is fast fashion a class issue?
+And after all of these questions, are we left with one unavoidable one: is fast fashion a class issue?

 That, too, is a question that’s easy to ask and much harder to answer.
 To avoid oversimplifying the argument, we need to remember that fast fashion isn’t all bad, just as sustainable fashion isn’t all good.
 It’s not always the case that buying better means spending more, as Professor Dilys Williams, Head of the Centre for Sustainable Fashion at London College of Fashion, UAL points out.
 “We have to be careful of buying into the rhetoric which reinforces the fact that 'sustainable fashion' is expensive”, she says.

 Price points aside, there’s an element of sustainable fashion that reeks of liberal worthiness.
 Yes, every little counts but boasting about how all your clothes are made from 100% organic cotton by single mums in western Africa while looking down your nose at people who shop in Primark isn’t really going to save the planet, is it.